vitest-dev/vitest/docs/guide/browser.md

    */
   unhover: (element: Element, options?: UserEventHoverOptions) => Promise<void>
   /**
    * Fills an input element with text.
-This will remove any existing text in the input before typing the new text.
+This will remove any existing text in the input before typing the new value.
    * Uses provider's API under the hood.
    * This API is faster than using `userEvent.type` or `userEvent.keyboard`, but it **doesn't support** [user-event `keyboard` syntax](https://testing-library.com/docs/user-event/keyboard) (e.g., `{Shift}`).
    * @example